-The ACC plays a pivotal role in assisting the State Government achieve its strategic objectives by providing state-of-the-art facilities for major conference, exhibitions and business events.
-The Centre brings together people from all parts of the world to meet, learn, exchange ideas and innovate, albeit that its efforts to do so in 2020-21 were plundered by COVID-19.
-Prior to the pandemic, 2020-21 was on track to be yet another record year for the ACC based on its forward bookings.
+The ACC plays a pivotal role in assisting the government achieve its strategic objectives by providing state-of-the-art facilities for major conferences, exhibitions and business events.
+The Centre brings together people from all parts of the world to meet, learn, exchange ideas and innovate.

 The success of the ACC directly translates to a vibrant, liveable city and employment opportunities for the community.
 The ACC's community engagement and commitment to sustainability are underpinned by its Platinum Certification in the global EarthCheck Program for the tourism and hospitality sector.
-In 2018, the ACC became the world's first convention centre to achieve EarthCheck's coveted platinum certification reflecting 10 consecutive years best practice in business and environmental sustainability.
+In 2018, the ACC became the world's first convention centre to achieve EarthCheck's coveted platinum certification, reflecting 10 consecutive years best practice in business and environmental sustainability.
 The ACC is now well on its way towards Master status, which represents a 15 year commitment.